This in-depth guide shows how to Expand Internal Storage on the Firestick and Fire TV Cube,

-The biggest complaint regarding the Amazon Fire TV Stick 4K is lack of internal storage.
+The biggest complaint regarding the Amazon Fire TV Stick is the lack of internal storage.

 Yes, we can connect a USB thumb drive via OTG cable but this doesn’t allow for installing applications onto the external storage until now.